joanlyq/SeeCucumbers/README.md

 <a name="about-the-project"></a>
 ## About the Project

+This is a companion repository to a journal paper entitled 'SeeCucumber: ASDFASDFASDF' which is currently under review.
-This repository contains a tutorial of sea cucumber detection from drone images using YOLOv3, inspired by [qqwweee/keras-yolo3](https://github.com/qqwweee/keras-yolo3).
+The work investigated sea cucumber detection from drone images using YOLOv3.
+The implementation of the YOLOv3 architecture in Keras was inspired by [qqwweee/keras-yolo3](https://github.com/qqwweee/keras-yolo3).

 Here is the detected result sample:
 ![Result](detected_result/dr_sample.png)